1. Casework assistance is provided by trained and indemnified caseworkers.

 casework assistance at any time if the Member is in breach of any of the terms and conditions set out in this document, or in any other circumstance when withdrawal is deemed to be necessary.

 The Member has a right to seek a review of the decision.
-Members should write with their reasons for believing the caseworker’s decision to be unfair to: National Chairman, Voice, 2 St. James’ Court, Friar Gate, Derby, DE1 1BT.
+Members should write with their reasons for believing the caseworker’s decision to be unfair to: President, Voice, 2 St. James’ Court, Friar Gate, Derby, DE1 1BT.

 6. The Member seeking casework assistance must supply, to the caseworker dealing with the case, all the information which may be required and co-operate fully in the investigation, preparation and prosecution of any case.
 The Member is expected to be honest and accurate in the information given to the caseworker.
 Should it become apparent that necessary information is being withheld or that the issue pre-dates membership then casework support may be withdrawn.